 University of Wisconsin - Milwaukee - Department of Finance

-Empirical evidence on the out-of-sample performance of various asset-pricing anomalies in equity is mixed so far and arguably is often subject to data-snooping bias.
-This paper conducts a performance analysis of real-time strategies that can significantly reduce data-snooping bias and that involve only asset-pricing anomalies published prior to that time and non-forward-looking filters.
-In particular, we consider a simply long-only strategy that each year recursively picks the best past-performer among published anomalies.
-We find that this strategy can outperform the equity market even after taking transaction costs into account.
-This outperformance tends to be stronger when we pick performers based on their performances between the past two and five years and when we include more published anomalies.
-We also find that the performance of published anomalies --- either relative to standard benchmarks or their relative ranks among contemporaneous anomalies --- do not decrease over time, indicating a relatively stable performance once being published.
+Empirical evidence on the out-of-sample performance of asset-pricing anomalies is mixed so far and arguably is often subject to data-snooping bias.
+This paper proposes a method that can significantly reduce this bias.
+Specifically, we consider a long-only strategy that involves only published anomalies and non-forward-looking filters and that each year recursively picks the best past-performer among such anomalies over a given training period.
+We find that this strategy can outperform the equity market even after transaction costs.
 Overall, our results suggest that published anomalies persist even after controlling for data-snooping bias.

-Keywords: Data-snooping Bias, Asset-pricing Anomalies, Out-of-sample Test, Real-time Simulation
+Keywords: Data-snooping Bias, Asset-pricing Anomalies, Out-of-sample Test, Published Anomalies

 JEL Classification: G11, G14, D83working papers series

 Date posted: March 17, 2010 ; Last revised: May 31, 2013

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.